When we can use È or C’È?

 It basically means “IS” (and it covers all meanings such as “he is“, “she is“, and “it is“).

-We use it any time with want to DESCRIBE something, as “being“… whatever!
+We use it any time we want to DESCRIBE something, as “being“… whatever!

 ▷ SOME EXAMPLES